FlachyJoe/FCPDWorkbench/README.md

 As FUDI protocol can only deal with text, all the FreeCAD data are converted to be usable in Pure-Data.
 Some objects are still not string-representable.
 These ones are simply keeped in FreeCAD and Pure-Data can refer to them by reference indexes.

-Due to the latency in client/server communication and FreeCAD stuff, *fcpd_** Pure-Data objects are **asynchronous**.
+Due to the latency in client/server communication and FreeCAD stuff, `fc_` Pure-Data objects are **asynchronous**.
 So you can't know when outlets trigger.
 Nevertheless outlets are still triggered right to left.
 This breaks the usual PD codding and require some more work to let other objects wait for FC datas.